SWE-team7/budgettrackr/README.md

 * Our unit tests are ran automatically when changes are made to the budgettrackr repository.
-To run the unit tests yourself, clone the repo and enter the repository's root directory, and run every test with `nosetests/tests`
+To run the unit tests yourself, clone the repo and enter the repository's root directory, and run every test with `python -m unittest tests/`
 * All Python code is checked before pushed to a branch with autopep8.
     * `autopep8 --in-place --aggressive --aggressive <filename>`